Soups, Sides, and Salads

 Cooking Au Gratin Potatoes on your Grill or Smoker

 These scalloped potatoes are perfect for your Traeger or pellet grill, but the smoked au gratin potatoes turn out equally as fantastic on any smoker.
-We cooked these smoked au gratin potatoes on a Big Green Egg.
-We find in best to make these cheesy au gratin potatoes in a cast iron pan or skillet, but you can use a casserole dish if you desire.
+We cooked these on a Big Green Egg.
+When making the potato recipe on a smoker we find in best to make cook them in a cast iron pan or skillet, but you can use a casserole dish if you desire.

 Preheat your grill or smoker to 350 degrees and set up for indirect heat.
 Place the cast iron pan with the au gratin potatoes on the smoker and cook for 1.5 hours, checking about every 30 minutes and rotating if needed for even cooking.
+The subtle smoke flavors in this au gratin potato recipe take this cheesy side dish to a whole new level.

 Thank you for taking the time to visit our blog.
 If you tried and enjoyed our recipe, please share with others and please leave us a comment and review.
 We also love to see your pics so don’t forget to tag us @Carne_Diem_Culinary or #CarneDiemBlog.
 To be notified of future recipes please follow us on Facebook, Instagram, or Pinterest, or sign up for our e-mail notifications.
 Until next time, Carne Diem!